If you’ve ever had the chance to work for a larger company, especially one which has multiple offices, you may already know what subnetting is.

-Subnets help to solve this problem by breaking up the network into smaller parts, reducing congestion as a result.
-Data packets are then able to flow directly to their destination and avoid any individual bottlenecks.
+Subnets improve a network’s efficiency by breaking it up into smaller parts, thereby reducing congestion.
+In this way, data packets are then able to be sent directly to their destination, avoiding bottlenecks.

-Subnetting is also used to improve network security, as the divisions between each subnet allow organisations to enforce access controls - which also helps to contain any security incidents.
+Subnetting is also used to improve network security, as the divisions between each subnet allow organizations to enforce access controls - which also helps to contain any security incidents.